This post may contain affiliate links. Please read our disclosure policy.

 How to make the best cheesy cauliflower casserole recipe:

 1. Prep it.
 Preheat your oven and bring a large pot of water to boil.
 When boiling, generously season the water with kosher salt and let it come back to a boil.
-Add the cauliflower florets to the water and allow them to boil until firm but tender (just al-dente, they’ll finish cooking in the sauce.)
+Add the cauliflower florets to the water and allow them to boil until firm but tender.
+Think al-dente and not fork tender.
+They’ll finish cooking in the sauce.

 2. Assemble the casserole.
-Add the heavy cream to a measuring cup, along with garlic, salt, white pepper, thyme, mustard powder, and ground nutmeg.
+Add the heavy cream to a measuring cup, along with garlic, salt, white pepper, thyme, mustard powder, and ground nutmeg and whisk it.
 Spray a 12×8 baking dish with cooking spray.
-Place half of the florets in the baking dish.
+Place half of the florets in the casserole dish.
 Dot the casserole with half of the butter cubes.
 Sprinkle with half of the cheese on top.
 Then, add the remaining cauliflower, butter, and cheese in the same order.
 Pour the prepared heavy cream mixture on top.

 close up of browned cauliflower floret in cheese cause

-5. How do I reheat this?
-You can reheat the casserole in the baking dish in an oven preheated to 325ºF.
+You can reheat the casserole in the baking dish straight from the fridge in an oven preheated to 325ºF.
 Cover the casserole with a piece of foil and place in the oven until bubbly and warm, about 20-30 minutes.

 bubbly baked cauliflower with cheese sauce